Skip to content

 • UUID

-2. The Wallet Backend generates and stores a new wallet_provider_session_id
+2. The Wallet Backend generates and stores a new wallet_backend_session_id

-3. The Wallet Backend answers with a HTTP response code 440 (Login Time-out) containing a new PID issuer session id (required for authentication)
+3. The Wallet Backend answers with a HTTP response code 440 (Login Time-out) containing a new wallet_backend_session_id (required for authentication)

 4. The User enters the Wallet PIN

-5. The Wallet generates the key pair (pin_derived_eph_pub/priv) derived from the Wallet PIN
+5. The Wallet proves possession of the Wallet PIN

 8. The Wallet sends a request to the Wallet Backend; containing